-The role of mangroves to maintain the balance of coastal ecosystems has been widely explored by researchers [1-3].
-The unique characteristics possessed by mangrove ecosystems have a large impact on the surrounding ecological functions.
-Tolerance of high salinity conditions causes mangroves to become suitable places for the function of phytoremediation, conservation [4,5], and reproduction of several marine biota [6-8].
+The role of mangroves in maintaining the balance of coastal ecosystems has been widely explored by researchers [1-3].
+The unique characteristics possessed by mangrove ecosystems have a significant impact on the surrounding ecological functions.
+Tolerance of high salinity conditions causes mangroves to become suitable places for the function of phytoremediation, conservation [4,5], and reproduction of several marine biotas [6-8].
 Some other researchers also report that mangrove ecosystems have high productivity due to the abundant amount of detritus [3,9,10].
-However, some people do not yet know the important role of mangrove ecosystems, so they tend to do destructive and counterproductive actions [11,12].
+However, some people do not yet know the critical role of mangrove ecosystems, so they tend to do destructive and counterproductive actions [11,12].

-Damage and decline in mangrove function is reported to occur in almost all coastal areas in Indonesia starting from the Sumatran coast [13,14], Sulawesi [12], Bali [15], and Java [6,16,17].
+Damage and decline in mangrove function are reported to occur in almost all coastal areas in Indonesia starting from the Sumatran coast [13,14], Sulawesi [12], Bali [15], and Java [6,16,17].
 Much of the damage has been caused by the high exploitation of mangrove areas, including illegal logging [12].
-According to a report from the Marine and Fisheries Service (2016); [18] exploitation in the Cengkrong Beach - Trenggalek coastal area resulted in 5 hectares of mangrove forest experiencing heavy damage, while the other 32 hectares suffered minor damage.
+According to a report from the Marine and Fisheries Service, exploitation in the Cengkrong Beach - Trenggalek coastal area resulted in 5 hectares of mangrove forest experiencing substantial damage, while the other 32 hectares suffered minor damage [18].
 This damage has a direct impact on the decline in the ecological function of the mangrove area and causes higher sea levels [19,20], and declining the number of species and biota populations [21].

 One group of animals that are widely used as indicators of changes in the balance of the mangrove ecosystem is molluscs [20,22].
-This group of soft-bodied animals plays an important role as a key organism in food webs and as a decomposer [23].
+This group of soft-bodied animals plays an essential role as a vital organism in food webs and as a decomposer [23].
 Mollucs function as predators, detritus eaters, and carcass eaters in the waters.
 In other words, the presence of molluscs guarantees a balance of energy flow in the ecosystem [20].

-In addition to these special functions, the unique molluscs distribution characteristics are one of the reasons why many researchers use these animals as bio-indicators.
-Species diversity and distribution of molluscs are closely related to the characteristics of their habitat, so that these differences can give a characteristic in displaying diversity in each region [24].
+International Conference on Life Sciences and Technology (ICoLiST) AIP Conf.
+Proc.
+2231, 040075-1-040075-7; https://doi.org/10.1063/5.0002618 Published by AIP Publishing.
+978-0-7354-1990-2/\$30.00 In addition to these particular functions, the unique molluses distribution characteristics are one of the reasons why many researchers use these animals as bio-indicators.
+Species diversity and distribution of molluses are closely related to the characteristics of their habitat so that these differences can give a characteristic in displaying diversity in each region [24].
 Some groups of molluses that have been reported to be used as bio-indicators and agent for improving environmental quality is bivalve class [25] and gastropod class [26,27].